 The Colloquium on the Environment is an annual event that features a nationally known speaker discussing a current topic related to energy and/or the environment.
+After 2022, the Colloquium on the Environment will be administered by Penn State Sustainability.

 2021 - Robert Bullard

 Robert Bullard is an author of eighteen books on topics ranging from sustainable development, environmental racism, urban land use, industrial facility siting, community investment, housing, transportation, climate justice, disasters, emergency response, community resilience, smart growth, to regional equity.
 He is often referred to as the father of the environmental justice movement.
 Bullard is currently a Distinguished Professor of Urban Planning and Environmental Policy and co-founder of the HBCU Climate Change Consortium.
-The event will be held on April 1, 2021.
-Register for the event

 2019 - Research to Action: The Science of Drawdown